 Each internship student will complete the World of Work Inventory (WOWI) career assessment under the internship coordinator's supervision and attach the WOWI reports in Appendix.
-The student must describe his or her understanding of the WOWI results.
+The student must describe his or her understanding of the WOWI results, which will be related to their workplace performance and career planning.